Do you like a cute and unusual shape for your planter?

 The new large one I have planned will be completely different than my usual planting.
 Check back later and you can see it too!

-Enjoy your day and make some hypertufa!
+Enjoy your day and make some hypertufa when the springtime weather allows!